rrvsh/aenyrathia-wiki/Characters/Player Characters/Senzorin Talos SWASHBUCKLER.md

 #### Expertise
 *6th level rogue feature*
-- Senzo can choose two more of his proficiencies (in skills or with thieves' tools) to gain the benefit of Expertise.
-Insight and Perception.
+- Senzo can choose one more of his proficiencies (in skills or with thieves' tools) to gain the benefit of Expertise.
+Perception.